top-comengineer/wcvendors/readme.txt

 = Translations =

-We currently ship WC Vendors free with the following language translations.
-If you would like translate WC Vendors into your language we would be more than happy to include it in our next release.
+We currently ship WC Vendors Marketplace  free with the following language translations.
+If you would like translate WC Vendors Marketplace into your language we would be more than happy to include it in our next release.
 You can submit a pull request on our github page or you can email your completed translation to translate@wcvendors.com.

 * English
 * Austrian German